Being a good leader is hard; being a bad leader is expensive.

 - Keep track of the impediments that the teams raise and remove them as quickly as possible

-3. Finally, build safety and trust.
-Change is everywhere: the market, our clients, technology, to name only a few.
-It’s uncertain, if not scary.
-The people we surround ourselves with and the way we work together are the most important aspects of changing and innovating for a better tomorrow.
+Change is everywhere: the market, our clients, and technology, to name a few.
+The people we surround ourselves with and how we work together are the most important aspects of changing and innovating for a better tomorrow.

-As Dr. W. Edwards Deming, the father of the agile system, once said, “Everyone is already doing their best.
-The problems are with the system…only management can change the system.”
+Dr. W. Edwards Deming, the father of the agile system, once said, “Everyone is already doing their best.
+The problems are with the system … only management can change the system.”
 If you want something different, do something different.